Carol Shaya

-Carol Shaya (born 4 February 1969) is an Israeli-born American former New York City police officer, whose employment was terminated after she appeared in the August 1994 issue of Playboy magazine.
+Carol Shaya (born February 4, 1969) is an Israeli-born American former New York City police officer, whose employment was terminated after she appeared in the August 1994 issue of Playboy magazine.
 She is an actress who trained under Marilyn Fried at the Lee Strasberg Theater and appeared in the off-Broadway production of Grandma Sylvia's Funeral at the SoHo Playhouse.
 Shaya is currently a personal trainer, actress, and model living in West Hollywood, California.
 She is a member of the Screen Actors Guild.

 Personal life

 Shaya was born in Tel-Aviv, Israel to a Greek Orthodox family and immigrated to America as a child.
 Her father and her ex-husband Charlie Castro also worked as police officers.
-Carol Shaya divorced Castro on September 16, 1997, and has since dropped the Castro from her name.
+Shaya divorced Castro on September 16, 1997, and has since dropped "Castro" from her name.

 Playboy appearance

-In August 1994, Shaya, a NYPD officer, appeared nude in Playboy after receiving authorization to engage in outside work from her Captain/Commanding Officer.
+In August 1994, Shaya, then an NYPD officer, appeared nude in Playboy after receiving authorization to engage in outside work from her Captain/Commanding Officer.
 On October 28, the NYPD filed departmental charges against Shaya seeking her termination for unauthorized off-duty employment and improper use of her uniform and the Police Department logo.
 Because she had received prior authorization, the Judge overturned the department's termination request and placed Shaya on modified duty on a temporary basis until the media stopped following her while on duty.
 On March 7, 1995, Police Commissioner William J. Bratton overturned the departmental judge's ruling and terminated Shaya anyway, saying her appearance in Playboy violated the City Charter and the department's rules.